-These principles of Project Management are the basic rules that need to be followed to successfully manage a project.
-Here are the fundamental principles of Project Management.
+These fundamental principles of Project Management are the basic rules for successfully managing a project.

 Basic principles of Project Management